-As of September 30, 2022, 893,181 shares of the 908,362 shares of the common stock grant, which includes an additional grant of 120 shares issued during the vesting period due to rounding up of fractional shares, had vested at approximately \$2,009,657 value and 15,181 shares remain unvested and unrecognized at approximately \$34,157 value.
-An aggregate of 220,164 shares of common stock were vested at approximately \$495,369 value from January through September 2022 in consideration for services rendered.
+As of March 31, 2023, 893,181 shares of the 908,362 shares of the common stock grant, which includes an additional grant of 120 shares issued during the vesting period due to rounding up of fractional shares, had vested at approximately \$2,009,657 value and 15,181 shares remain unvested and unrecognized at approximately \$34,157 value.
+There were no shares vested during the three months ended March 31, 2023.

 On January 23, 2022, the Board of Directors authorized the Company's management to implement a stock repurchase program for up to \$10 million of the Company's common stock at any time.
 The term of the Board of Directors authorization of the repurchase program is until March 31, 2023.
 The repurchase program may be suspended or discontinued at any time and will be funded using the Company's working capital.
-As of June 30, 2022, approximately 519,828 shares of the Company's common stock has been repurchased and cancelled at an aggregate purchase price, including all transactions costs, of approximately \$7,536,216.
+As of March 31, 2023, approximately 519,828 shares of the Company's common stock has been repurchased and cancelled at an aggregate purchase price, including all transactions costs, of approximately \$7,536,216.
+There were no shares repurchased during the three months ended March 31, 2023.
+As of March 31, 2022, approximately 269,828 shares of the Company's common stock had been repurchased and cancelled at an aggregate purchase price, including all transactions costs, of approximately \$6,513,711.

 On January 23, 2022, the Board of Directors extended the lock-up of the shares owned by the Company's directors, officers, and existing pre-IPO investors to March 24, 2023 (30 months from date of the Company's IPO) from March 24, 2022 (18 months from date of the Company's IPO).
+On November 30, 2022, the Board of Directors further extended the lock-up of the shares owned by the Company's directors, officers, and existing pre-IPO investors to December 31, 2023 (approximately 39 months from date of the Company's IPO) from March 24, 2023 (30 months from date of the Company's IPO).
 During this period, current officers, directors and certain shareholders will not be able to sell their shares of the Company's common stock unless otherwise modified by the Board of Directors.